muziing/pyinstaller-docs-zh-cn/doc-zh/Markdown/spec-files.md

 ## `Splash` 目标

 For a splash screen to be displayed by the bootloader, the `Splash` target must be called at build time.
 This class can be added when the spec file is created with the command-line option `--splash IMAGE_FILE <--splash>`.
 By default, the option to display the optional text is disabled (`text_pos=None`).
-For more information about the splash screen, see [Splash Screen (Experimental)](https://pyinstaller.org/en/v6.2.0/usage.html#splash-screen) section.
+For more information about the splash screen, see [闪屏（*实验性功能*）](./usage.md#闪屏实验性功能) section.
 The `Splash` Target looks like this:

 ```python
 a = Analysis(...)